The Path of Masonic Progression

 Fellowcrafts are also expected to maintain active involvement in lodge activities and intellectual discussions, contributing to the communal and intellectual life of the lodge.

-Master Mason
+Master

-The Master Mason degree explores deep ethical questions and the symbolic meanings of life and death within Masonic philosophy.
+The Master degree explores deep ethical questions and the symbolic meanings of life and death within Masonic philosophy.
 This degree prepares members for leadership roles within the lodge, emphasizing the importance of integrity and virtue.

-A Master Mason candidate must spend at least one year in the Fellowcraft degree before being eligible for advancement.
+A Master candidate must spend at least one year in the Fellowcraft degree before being eligible for advancement.
 Upon becoming a Master Mason, they are expected to demonstrate leadership abilities by leading projects or guiding new members.

-Continuing the Journey as a Master Mason
+Continuing the Journey as a Master